Faith Adiele

 Faith in Finnish dress.
 Credit: Sholeh Wolpé

-AUTHOR of two memoirs: The Nigerian-Nordic Girl’s Guide to Lady Problems, a witty, tricultural e/audiobook about black women and fibroids, and Meeting Faith, a travel memoir about becoming Thailand’s first black Buddhist nun (PEN Open Book Award)
+AUTHOR of two memoirs: The Nigerian-Nordic Girl’s Guide to Lady Problems, a witty, tricultural e/audio chapbook about black women and fibroids, and Meeting Faith, a travel memoir about becoming Thailand’s first black Buddhist nun (PEN Open Book Award)

-EDITOR: Coming of Age Around the World: A Multicultural Anthology, with 24 international stories ideal for the classroom and Panorama: The Journal of Intelligent Travel
+Coming of Age Around the World: A Multicultural Anthology, with 24 international stories ideal for the classroom.

-FOUNDER: VONA Travel, the nation's first workshop for travel writers of color, and African Book Club at the Museum of the African Diaspora in San Francisco.
+CO-FOUNDER & HOST: VONA Traveling while BIPOC, the nation's first workshop for travel writers of color,, African Book Club at the Museum of the African Diaspora in San Francisco and BIPOC Writing Party.

 A popular speaker, teacher, editor, and mentor, Faith has been featured in O: The Oprah Magazine, Marie Claire Magazine’s 5 Women to Learn From, and The Huffington Post.
 She has appeared on NPR, on the Tavis Smiley show, in a national television ad for TIAA-CREF, in the pilot for a new reality show, and in a 2-page spread: “A Day in the Life of Faith Adiele” for Pink Magazine.
 She is the recipient of a UNESCO International Artists Bursary, the Millennium Award from Creative Nonfiction, and 17 artists’ residencies in Brazil, Canada, Italy and the USA.